sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Broker:

-: A broker is a SACM role that is assigned to a SACM component that contains only control plane functions that provide and/or connect services on behalf of other SACM components via interfaces on the control plane.
+: A broker is a specific controller type that contains control plane functions to provide and/or connect services on behalf of other SACM components via interfaces on the control plane.
 A broker may provide, for example, authorization services and find, upon request, SACM components providing requested services.

 Building Block: